 Most CPG financial models forecast P&L carefully but treat working capital as an afterthought.
 This leads to businesses that look profitable on paper but run out of cash in reality.

-The financial return on working capital improvement often exceeds the return on revenue growth:
+The financial return on working capital improvement often exceeds the return on revenue growth alone.

 What’s a healthy cash conversion cycle for CPG brands?